home-assistant/developers.home-assistant/docs/development_environment.md

 #### Freshly installed WSL distribution

-The first time a WSL distribution is started, and the default WSL user account is created, the Windows drives will still be mounted with all files owned by `root:root`, i.e. uid=0, gid=0, instead of owned by the default user:
+The first time a WSL distribution is started, and the default WSL user account is created, the Windows drives will still be mounted with all files owned by `root:root` instead of owned by the default user, i.e. with `uid=0,gid=0` included in the mount options as shown by:

 ```bash
 user@DESKTOP:/mnt/c/Users/user$ mount | grep mnt